brianpbyers/react/readme.md

 The basic unit you'll be working with in ReactJS is a **component**.

-* Using "components" is a pretty different way of approaching web development.

-It is common to separate HTML, CSS and Javascript from one another.

-* With components, there is more integration and less separation of HTML CSS and JS.
-* Instead, the pattern is to organize a web app into small, reusable components that encompass their own content, presentation and behavior.
+Using "components" is a pretty different way of approaching web development.
+It's common to separate HTML, CSS and Javascript from one another - with components, there is more integration and less separation of these languages.
+Instead, the pattern is to organize a web app into small, reusable components that encompass their own content, presentation and behavior.

-In `app/components/hello-world.jsx` let's create a super simple component that just says, "Hello World".
-In order to do this we're going to write in ES6 as it makes the syntax easier (and yes, we are consciously not using semicolons).
+In `app/components/hello-world.jsx`, let's create a super simple component that just says, "Hello World".
+In order to do this we're going to write in ES6, as it makes the syntax easier (and yes, we are consciously not using semicolons).

 ```js
 class HelloWorld extends React.Component {